missyrestless/Bots/README.md

 		Default: Last location, teleport action requires a Slurl location -n name specifies a Bot name, Default: Easy Islay
-	-k apikey specifies an API Key, use environment instead -C channel specifies the channel for a message [default: 0] -M message specifies the message body for a group notice/im -N name specifies the SL name of the recipient of an IM
+	-k apikey specifies an API Key, use environment instead -B text specifies the dialog button text for replies to dialog menus -C channel specifies the channel for a message [default: 0] -M message specifies the message body for a group notice/im -N name specifies the SL name of the recipient of an IM